Grabow

 Grabow (/de/) is a town in the Ludwigslust-Parchim district of Mecklenburg-Vorpommern, Germany.
 The town lies 7 km southeast of Ludwigslust, the next city, and has the river Elde passing through its old town which is characterized by 16th century timber-framed architecture.
 Additionally, Grabow is a member and the seat of the Amt Grabow collective municipality as well as being a part of the Hamburg Metropolitan Region.
 Historically, Grabow was home to a royal residence where some monarchs of the Mecklenburg line were born.

+Etymology

+The name Grabow is of Slavic Polabian origin, with grab meaning "hornbeam".
+Names of the same root are common in the area.
+Its name only slightly changed over time as with the town being known as Grabowe (1186, 1252, 1275) and Grabow (1189, 1298).

+In contemporary times, Grabow is also referred to as Grabow (Elde) or Grabow in Mecklenburg, shortened to Grabow i.
+M. or Grabow (Meckl), to differentiate it from other settlements of the same name, with the latter being used in the official name of the Grabow (Meckl) train station.